“Telehealth leaves us with no excuse not to find the help we need – for body and soul – no matter where in the world we are.” – Eric J Hall

 Both sound so similar but aren’t.
 Telehealth is a superset of Telemedicine, both of which have E-Health as their superset.
 Telehealth refers to a much broader scope of healthcare services as compared to Telemedicine.
 It consists of both – clinical and non-clinical healthcare services whereas Telemedicine looks at the clinical side only.

 All services included under Telemedicine are a part of Telehealth but the vice-versa isn’t true.
 Both aim at offering the best healthcare services to remote areas/patients/stakeholders, but the functionalities involved in both differ.

 Telehealth aims to offer administrative, educational, and training functionalities apart from clinical and non-clinical healthcare services.
 Telemedicine aims to offer traditional clinical diagnosis and monitoring.

 Telemedicine is older in age as compared to Telehealth.
 It came much before Telehealth popped in. but, with the advent of technology and rising demands, Telehealth came into the picture and embedded all of Telehealth within its periphery plus much more.

 Today, both hold their own special places amongst the healthcare fraternity and are going great guns.

 Looking at the benefits and features Telehealth brings along; Telehealth app development has been a prime area of focus for IT service providers.
-Developers are bringing in creativity and intelligence into their Healthcare IT solutions that they are developing.
+Developers are bringing creativity and intelligence into the Healthcare IT solutions that they are developing.

 A variety of cutting-edge technologies are being leveraged while building classy Telehealth apps.
 AI, cloud-based technologies, IoT, Blockchain, Business Intelligence, Big Data, etc. are some of them.